-Applicable large employers (ALEs) that offer health coverage to their full-time employee population may still be at risk for penalties if they do not provide all full-time employees an offer of minimum essential coverage (MEC) that provides "minimum value" (MV) that is "affordable."
+Applicable large employers (ALEs) that offer health coverage to their full-time employees may still be at risk for penalties if they do not offer "minimum essential coverage" (MEC) that is "affordable" and that provides "minimum value" (MV) to their full-time employees (and their dependents).

-Coverage is considered "affordable" when the employee's share of the health premium cost for self-only coverage for the lowest cost MEC option offered to the employee does not exceed a percentage (see below) of the employee's annual household income (HHI).
+Coverage is considered "affordable" when the employee's share of the health premium cost for self-only coverage for the lowest cost "minimum essential coverage" option offered to the employee does not exceed a percentage (see below) of the employee's annual household income (HHI).
 The affordability threshold is indexed to inflation as follows:

-For the First Day of Affordability Threshold
+For the First Day of Affordability

-the Plan Year In:
+the Plan Year In: Threshold

 2014 9.50%

 2015 9.56%

 2016 9.66%

 2017 9.69%

 2018 9.56%

 2019 9.86%

 2020 9.78%

 2021 9.83%

 2022 9.61%

 2023 9.12%

 2024 8.39%

 2025 9.02%

-An employer may utilize a "safe harbor" method to determine affordability by calculating an employee's contribution for the lowest-cost self only MEC option offered as compared to:
+An employer may utilize a employer shared responsibility "safe harbor" method to determine affordability by calculating an employee's contribution for the lowest-cost self only "minimum essential coverage" option offered as compared to:

-- The employee's Box 1 Form W-2 reportable wages; or - The employee's applicable rate of pay.
+- The employee's Box 1 Form W-2 reportable wages (the "Form W-2 Wages Safe Harbor"); - The employee's applicable rate of pay (the "Rate of Pay Safe Harbor"); or - The Federal Poverty Level Safe Harbor

-Pursuant to IRS guidelines, when utilizing the "Rate of Pay" safe harbor, the applicable monthly rate of pay for an hourly employee is an amount equal to 130 hours multiplied by the lower of:
+Pursuant to IRS guidelines, when utilizing the Rate of Pay Safe Harbor, the applicable monthly rate of pay for an hourly employee is an amount equal to 130 hours multiplied by the lower of: